 Choose certified hospitals (JCI, ISO 9001, TEMOS) to avoid hidden fees.

-Select rechargeable systems — though the DBS battery cost is higher (~$20,000), they last up to 15 years and reduce future replacements.
+Select rechargeable systems.
+They cost more upfront than non-rechargeable models, but last up to 15 years and cut future replacements.

 Request itemized quotes for surgery, device, and hospital stay before booking.

-Travel off-peak, when some clinics offer 10–15% lower prices.
+Travel off-peak, when some clinics may offer lower seasonal prices.

 Even without insurance, patients can fund deep brain stimulation (DBS) abroad using structured payment and loan options.
 These plans help spread the cost of treatment while keeping expenses predictable.